-This spotter tool is essentially a poster assignment that allows the talented as well as the less talented students to express themselves in a creative format.
+This spotter tool is essentially a poster assignment that allows students of diverse levels and forms of talent to express themselves in a creative format.

 About the Poster Tool

 The poster assignment allows students with a variety of talents to express themselves in a format that lets them combine content and form, and lets them communicate their personal reflections on seemingly non-academic topics.
 This can potentially inspire students with talents outside the traditional academic interpretation to come forward and reveal otherwise hidden competencies.

 Asking the students to express themselves in a creative way like this, is a way to acknowledge traits that the talented students may normally hide away.
 Being especially talented in a higher education institution can be lonely, if you feel different from your peers.
 Giving the students a chance to present parts of their lives that are not naturally exposed in the normal study activities, sends a signal of acceptance that the class can adopt as a common mindset.